kaistAI/LangBridge/README.md

 ```
 #### Tips
 1. For optimal performance, keep `freeze_encoder=False` for pretrained LMs (trained on unlabeled corpora), and `freeze_encoder=True` for finetuned LMs (trained on labeled corpora).
 This is explained in section D.1 of the paper.
 2. The training and validation data should have two columns: `input` and `output`.
 The `output` should be empty for unlabeled corpora.
-The code will dynamically split the input and label based on the `input` column alone.
+The code will dynamically create label based on the `input` column if the `output` is empty.
 See the last sentence of Section 4.1.

 ### Evaluation Example
 ```